jayverhoef/fluvgrm/README.md

+# fluvgrm
-# fluvgrm: An R package in support of publication, "The Torgegram for Fluvial Variography: Characterizing Spatial Dependence on Stream Networks."
+## An R package in support of publication, "The Torgegram for Fluvial Variography: Characterizing Spatial Dependence on Stream Networks."

 #### Jay M. Ver Hoef<sup>a</sup> and Dale.
 L. Zimmerman<sup>b</sup>